gitlabhq/gitlabhq/doc/user/group/index.md

 ![add members to group](img/add_new_members.png)

-Select the permission level and add the new member.
+Select the [permission level][permissions] and add the new member.
 You can also set the expiring date for that user, from which they will no longer have access to your group.

 One of the benefits of putting multiple projects in one group is that you can